Code-Institute-Submissions/Sinha5714-Underwater_Explorer/README.md

 - The attribute display with value: flex was learned using W3schools.

+#### Thank You Message Page

+- A student in slack has provided with useful information reagrding the value of "Action" and "Method" in form section to generate the "Thank You" page.

 ### Thank You
 - to my mentor Can for supporting me with his feedback through the entire project
 - to Code Institute and Slack community for helping me when I was getting stuck with some challenges.